yanming-cn/yanming-cn.github.io/_pages/about.md

 ## [News](#news)

+📢 **Jan 6, 2024**: I have been selected as a member of the ECOOP 2024 Artifact Evaluation Committee.
+Thanks for the recognition!

+📢 **Dec 3, 2023**: I have been selected as a member of the CCF ChinaSoft (2023) Outstanding Ph.D.
+Student Forum!

 📢 **Oct 20, 2023**: I received the Outstanding Contribution Award from the Huawei-Tianjin University Artificial Intelligence Innovation Lab for the deployment of the LMT technique in six Huawei chip design modules.
 Thanks for the recognition!

-📢 **September 8, 2023**: Our paper "Stratified random sampling for neural network test input selection" was accepted by IST.
+📢 **Sep 8, 2023**: Our paper "Stratified random sampling for neural network test input selection" was accepted by IST.
 Congrats to Zhuo!

-📢 **July 25, 2023**: Our paper "Test Case Selection for Deep Neural Networks via Data Mutation" was accepted by Journal of Software.
+📢 **Jul 25, 2023**: Our paper "Test Case Selection for Deep Neural Networks via Data Mutation" was accepted by Journal of Software.
 Congratulations to Xuejie!

-📢 **February 19, 2023**: Our paper "Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective" was accepted by Journal of Software: Evolution and Process.
+**Feb 19, 2023**: Our paper "Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective" was accepted by Journal of Software: Evolution and Process.

-📢 **February 16, 2023**: I have been selected as a reviewer for the ISSTA 2023 Artifact Evaluation Committee.
+**Feb 16, 2023**: I have been selected as a reviewer for the ISSTA 2023 Artifact Evaluation Committee.
 Thanks for the recognition!

 **Dec 22, 2022**: Our paper "Achieving Last-Mile Functional Coverage in Testing Chip Design Software Implementations" was accepted by ICSE 2023 SEIP track.
 This work was done during my internship at *Noah's Ark Lab* (Beijing).
 Thanks for the recognition!

-**July 9, 2022**: Our paper "An Empirical Study on Numerical Bugs in Deep Learning Programs" was accepted by ASE 2022 NIER track.
+**Jul 9, 2022**: Our paper "An Empirical Study on Numerical Bugs in Deep Learning Programs" was accepted by ASE 2022 NIER track.
 Congratulations to Gan!

-**June 18, 2021**: Our TOSEM paper "Practical Accuracy Estimation for Efficient Deep Neural Network Testing" was accepted as a Journal-First paper for presentation at FSE 2021.
+**Jun 18, 2021**: Our TOSEM paper "Practical Accuracy Estimation for Efficient Deep Neural Network Testing" was accepted as a Journal-First paper for presentation at FSE 2021.
 Thanks for the recognition!

 **May 20, 2021**: Our paper "Exposing Numerical Bugs in Deep Learning via Gradient Back-propagation" was accepted by ESEC/FSE 2021.

 **May 20, 2021**: I will join *Noah's Ark Lab* (Beijing) as an intern.

-**August 21, 2020**: Our paper "Deep Learning Library Testing via Effective Model Generation" won the ACM SIGSOFT Distinguished Paper Award at ESEC/FSE 2020.
+**Aug 21, 2020**: Our paper "Deep Learning Library Testing via Effective Model Generation" won the ACM SIGSOFT Distinguished Paper Award at ESEC/FSE 2020.
 Thanks for the recognition!

 **May 20, 2020**: Our paper "Deep Learning Library Testing via Effective Model Generation" was accepted by ESEC/FSE 2020.

 **May 1, 2020**: Our paper "Survey on testing of deep neural networks" was published in Journal of Software.

 **March 26, 2020**: Our research paper "Practical Accuracy Estimation for Efficient Deep Neural Network Testing" was accepted by TOSEM.

 ## [Publications](#publications)